vacp2p/rfc/content/docs/rfcs/14/README.md

 The `timestamp` field in `WakuMessage` is set by its sender.
 Without a proper `timestamp` verification and validation, this field should not be relied upon for critical operations like message ordering.
 This is because an attacker can set the `timestamp` arbitrarily and e.g., bump it to a high value so that it always be the *latest* in a chat.
-Applications relying on the `WakuMessage`'s `timestamp` are recommended to utilize a timestamp validation method that fits their context.
+Applications relying on the `WakuMessage`'s `timestamp` are recommended to utilize a proper timestamp validation method.
 For example, Status specs deal with message ordering against adversarial message timestamps as described in [6/PAYLOADS](https://specs.status.im/spec/6#clock-vs-timestamp-and-message-ordering).

 # Copyright